simonedimaria/HOAH/ctf-writeups/intigriti-challenges/1223/README.md

      - `.*`: Matches any characters (zero or more).
      - `}+`: Matches one or more closing curly braces.

+---
 # 2. Exploitation

 I was searching far and wide for an attack vector, staring at the regex on [regex101](https://regex101.com/) trying to find some flaws where I could throw my `{ }` to get SSTI...
 Until I realized that I probably shouldn't focus on the regex **ITSELF** but more on the context in which it was used.

-Knowing the beautiful pearls of wisdom that PHP gift us, I started looking for the usual evasion techniques:
+Knowing the beautiful pearls of wisdom that PHP gifts us, I started looking for the usual evasion techniques:
+- *Type Juggling*
-*Double Url Encoding*, *Type Juggling*, *Null Byte Injection* (something that would have worked [back in 2008](https://bugs.php.net/bug.php?id=44366) LOL), or even leaving `<?php` tag open and letting the server fix it (taking inspiration from mutation XSS)...but nothing was letting me win.
+- *Null Byte Injection* (something that would have worked [back in 2008](https://bugs.php .net/bug.php?id=44366) lol)
+- or even leaving `<?php` tag open and letting the server fix it (taking inspiration from mutation XSS).
+However, none of these approaches were allowing me to win.

-Actually... for the last idea, it would be something that would work if the application saved our files with the `.php` extension and not just a random name as a result of `tempnam()`.
+Actually, for the last idea, it would only work if the application saved our files with the `.php` extension and not just a random name as a result of `tempnam()`.
-Indeed, look how the *same file with unclosed php tag inside* will be interpreted differently by the server with the extension as the only difference:
+Indeed, observe how the _same file with an unclosed PHP tag inside_ will be interpreted differently by the server with the extension as the only difference:

 ![Rendering of file with `<?php` tag open WITHOUT `.php` extension VS WITH `.php` extension](./assets/gatotest.png)

 But that was not the case.
-Anyway, I started looking in the various documentations, firstly on the Smarty one, then on the PHP documentation regarding the various functions used in the code.
-Usually here you can find warning about how specific functions should be implemented etc.
-In fact, reading the [PHP documentation of `preg_match()`](https://www.php.net/manual/en/function.preg-match.php) I came across this one:
+Anyway, I began looking into various documentations, starting with the Smarty documentation and then referring to the PHP documentation for information about the various functions used in the code.
+Usually, you can find warnings about how specific functions should be implemented, and, in fact, reading the [PHP documentation of `preg_match()`](https://www.php.net/manual/en/function.preg-match.php), I came across this one:

 ![preg_match() Documentation warning...PHP...why????](./assets/preg_match_warning.png)

 Ummmmhh, can this be useful to us somehow?
-OFC!
-Read again the code where `preg_match()` is involved:
+Certainly!
+Take another look at the code where `preg_match()` is involved:

 ```php
 // returns true if data is malicious